dartmouth-cs98/dartmouth-cs98.github.io/slides/05_design_feedback/index_slides.md

 ???
 * also care about what your buddy teams user persona actors think?
-* also - onboarding flow!
+* also - onboarding flow